Path 27: Converters

-The Adelanto Converter Station demarks the receiving end of the HVDC line and has relatively the same layout, but the conversion mechanism is reversed.
-Beyond another set of reactors and filters, the inpouring power enters the valve hall to be carried over to AC circuitry anew—this is inversion, and it blocks vagrant power on the AC conduit from reaching the valves to enforce unidirectional movement.
+The Adelanto Converter Station demarks the receiving end of the HVDC line and has relatively the same layout, but the conversion process is reversed.
+Beyond another set of reactors and filters, the inpouring power enters the valve hall to be carried over to AC circuitry anew—this is inversion, and it blocks any power backflow on the AC conduit from reaching the valves to enforce unidirectional movement.
 The electricity advances through a second tier of transformers before disemboguing onto diverging AC lines to be dispersed across the vicinity.

-Ideally, Path 27 can work in the opposite direction, with the Adelanto terminal becoming a rectifier, and the IPP an inverter, although this seldom happens out of practicality.
+Ideally, Path 27 can work in the opposite direction, with the Adelanto terminal becoming a rectifier, and the IPP an inverter, but given practical reasons that seldom happens on this particular system.

 Grounding system

-Like any HVDC scheme, Path 27 needs to be grounded at both ends in order to operate with respect to the earth.
-Grounding provides the electrical current a common path back into the earth, which serves as a neutral point for the circuit.
+Like any HVDC scheme, Path 27 needs to be grounded at both ends so that each pole will operate with respect to the earth.
+Grounding provides the electric current a common path back into the earth, which serves as a neutral point for the circuit.

 Even with safeguards and a substantive fault tolerance, failures on the line can and do occur, thence grounding becomes a workaround for continued reliability of the system.
 If one pole develops a fault, its current is diverted via the ground return to complete the circuit.
-This de-energizes the problem conductor, while the second pole remains active; in technical terms, grounding allows the power line to function as a monopole instead of a bipole.
+This de-energizes the problem conductor, while the second pole remains active as normal.
+In technical terms, grounding allows the power line to function as a monopole instead of a bipole.
 However, it halves the line's overall capacity.
 A pole may also be taken offline by the same means for maintenance, ensuring the safety of work crews.
 This contingency precludes the need to shut down the whole HVDC system and interrupt the power source, yet it is temporary, as the earth return on a bipolar system is not intended for prolonged use.

 HVDC exhibits significant potential such that the converter's onsite grounding devices are not enough to withstand alone, and a return current would otherwise cause issues at the electrical facility including rapid metal corrosion, so the grounding nodes are set at remote locations.
 On Path 27, the IPP converter's grounding point is situated about 22.2 mi southwest of the valves (here), while the Adelanto converter's lies about 53.85 mi to the northeast (here) on the edge of a playa known as Coyote Lake.
 These spots were chosen in part for high conductivity within the earthen minerals.
 Each node covers an area of approximately 0.65 km2.